-Slightly further down the track may be the introduction of artificial intelligence to support (or in some cases to replace) judicial decision making.
-In the latest part of the Modern Law Review to reach Australia is an essay on "expert systems in law" and the application of "artificial intelligence to legal reasoning".26 The author rejects the notion that artificial intelligence somehow "deprecates the dignity to be associated with human intelligence".27 He sidesteps the core question of artificial intelligence, namely whether machines can meaningfully be said to "think".
-He simply uses the label of artificial intelligence to refer to "what it seems that certain computer systems possess to some degree".28 We should not laugh at this possibility of utilising artificial intelligence to assist or replace judges, considering that we are so indispensable that no machine could ever replace us.
-Artificially intelligent computer behaviour is already performing highly specialised functions, such as the translation of languages, the recognition of images and objects of the physical world, the playing of complex games such as chess, the learning from examples and precedents and even the writing of further programs to generate more complex understanding, automatically.29 The prospect of the application of these developments of computer technology to legal problem solving is by no means fantastic.
+somehow "deprecates the dignity to be associated with human intelligence".27 He sidesteps the core question of artificial intelligence, namely whether machines can meaningfully be said to "think".
+He simply uses the label of artificial intelligence to refer to "what it seems that certain computer systems possess to some degree".28 We should not laugh at this possibility of utilising artificial intelligence to assist or replace judges, considering that we are so indispensable that no muchine could ever replace us.
+Artificially intelligent computer behaviour is already performing highly specialised functions, such as the translation of languages, the recognition of images and objects of the physical world, the playing of complex games such as chess, the learning from examples and precedents and even the writing of further programs to generate more complex understanding, automatically.39 The prospect of the application of these developments of computer technology to legal problem solving is by no means fantastic.
 On the contrary, with rudimentary changes in the substantive law designed to reduce the variables and to reduce matter requiring evaluative judgment, the prospect of processing many legal issues by facilities of this kind becomes quite realistic.
-As is repeatedly pointed out, the introduction of computers in such highly important activities as life-saving medical applications, national defence systems, public banking networks and space exploration make the prospect of using artificial or automated intelligence in the justice system not only feasible in the long term but probable in the short term.30
+As is repeatedly pointed out, the introduction of computers in such highly important activities as life-saving medical applications, national defence systems, public banking networks and space exploration make the prospect of using artificial or automated intelligence in the justice system not only feasible in the long term but probable in the

-Already, Canadian writers are urging that computers should be used to assist judges in sentencing decisions.31 Allied with a system of sentencing guidelines, artificial intelligence could undoubtedly enhance the judicial function, not necessarily by replacing it, but by performing certain preliminary steps, leaving only the criticial input of human evaluation to be performed by the judge.
+Already, writers are urging that computers should be used to assist judges in sentencing decisions.
+I Allied with a system of sentencing guidelines, artificial intelligence could undoubtedly enhance the judicial function, not necessarily. by replacing it, but by performing certain preliminary steps, leaving only the critical input of human evaluation to be performed by the judge.
 It is clear that the interaction between the human mind and artificial intelligence will not pass by the law and the judiciary.
 Nor can there be much doubt that, as claimed by the author in the Modern Law Review:

+"The successful construction of expert systems in law will be of profound theoretical and practical importance to all whose concern is the law, "32

+2. The litigation explosion

-"The successful construction of expert systems in law will be of profound, theoretical and practical importance to all whose concern is the law."32 The litigation explosion: After the dynamic of science and technology, the most obvious stimulus to change in the judicial function, presenting itself in all our countries, is the rapid increase in the work load of the judiciary.
-Judge Richard Posner has described the development in the United States Federal courts as a "litigation explosion" which has been converted into a "crisis".33 Certainly, Posner demonstrates the staggering growth of the Federal docket in the last 25 years in the United States.
-From what he describes as "the eve of explosion" in 1960 until 1983, the number of cases filed annually in the United States District Courts rose from 80,000 to 280,000 - a 250% increase.
-This increase compares with less than a 30% increase in the preceding quarter century.
-The growth in the U.S. Courts of Appeal is even more pronounced.
+After the dynamic of science and technology, the most obvious stimulus to change in the judicial function, presenting itself in all our countries, is the rapid increase in the work load of the judiciary.
+Judge Richard Posner has described the development in the United States Federal courts as a "litigation explosion" which has been converted into a "crisis".33 Certainly, Posner demonstrates the stageering growth of the Federal docket in the last 25 years in the United States.
+From what he describes as "the eve of explosions" in 1960 until 1983, the number of cases filed annually in the United States Districts